-What are the possible side effects of levonorgestrel emergency contraceptive (Next Choice, Plan B, Plan B One-Step)?
+What are the possible side effects of levonorgestrel emergency contraceptive?

-Call your doctor at once if you have severe pain in your lower stomach or side.
+Call your doctor or seek emergency medical help if you have severe pain in your lower stomach or side.
 This could be a sign of a tubal pregnancy (a pregnancy that implants in the fallopian tube instead of the uterus).
 A tubal pregnancy is a medical emergency.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What is the most important information I should know about levonorgestrel emergency contraceptive (Next Choice, Plan B, Plan B One-Step)?
+What is the most important information I should know about levonorgestrel emergency contraceptive?

-Do not use this medication if you are already pregnant.
+Do not use this medicine if you are already pregnant.
 Levonorgestrel emergency contraceptive will not terminate a pregnancy that has already begun (the fertilized egg has attached to the uterus).